Ayuba Suleiman Diallo: In America

-Ayuba was then purchased by Mr Tolsey of Kent Island, Maryland.
+Ayuba was then purchased by Mr. Tolsey of Kent Island, Maryland.
 Ayuba was initially put to work in the tobacco fields; however, after being found unsuitable for such work, he was placed in charge of the cattle.
 While in captivity, Ayuba used to go into the woods to pray.
 However, after being humiliated by a child while praying, Ayuba ran away in 1731 and was captured and imprisoned at the Kent County Courthouse.
 Unfortunately, Ayuba's rationale for escape was not understood until an African translator was located.
-Able to communicate his needs, Ayuba's owner set aside an area for undisturbed prayer upon the slave's return.
+Able to communicate his needs, Ayuba's owner set aside an area for undisturbed prayer upon Ayuba's return.
 It was at the courthouse that he was discovered by a lawyer and Anglican priest, Thomas Bluett of the Society for the Propagation of the Gospel, travelling through on business.

 The lawyer was impressed by Ayuba's ability to write in Arabic.
 In the narrative, Bluett writes the following:

 Upon our Talking and making Signs to him, he wrote a Line or two before us, and when he read it, pronounced the Words Allah and Mahommed; by which, and his refusing a Glass of Wine we offered him, we perceived he was a Mahometan, but could not imagine of what Country he was, or how he got thither; for by his affable Carriage, and the easy Composure of his Countenance, we could perceive he was no common Slave.

 When another African who spoke Wolof, a language of a neighbouring African ethnic group, was able to translate for him, it was then discovered that he had aristocratic blood.
 Encouraged by the circumstances, Tolsey allowed Ayuba to write a letter in Arabic to Africa to send to his father.
 Eventually, the letter reached the office of James Oglethorpe, Director of the Royal African Company.
 After having the letter authenticated by John Gagnier, the Laudian Chair of Arabic at the University of Oxford, Oglethorpe purchased Ayuba for £45.